fsi-open/doctrine-extensions/doc/translatable.md

     $classLoader = new \Doctrine\Common\ClassLoader('FSi\\DoctrineExtensions\\ChangeTracking', "/path/to/library/ChangeTracking/lib");
     $classLoader->register();

-## Creating and attaching the TranslatableListener to the event manager {#event-listener}
+## Creating and attaching the TranslatableListener to the event manager ##

 To attach the ``TranslatableListener`` to your event system: